bitcraft/pytmx/readme.md

 formats, and demo.py shows how you can create scrolling maps in a very simple fashion, while still retaining all the power of the Tiled Editor.

+Finally, there is no save feature.
+Once the map is loaded, it will be up to you to provide a way to save changes to the map.
+I've used the pickle module with good results.

 ## Design Goals:
 _______________________________________________________________________________